Danny-Engelman/iCSR/readme.md

 ### Developing with iCSR and creating your own CSR code

-* Manage iCSR and CSR files with the [LinkManager Bookmarklet](http://365CSI.nl/linkmanager)
 * for Live in-Browser editting of CSR files use the [Cisar Chrome Browser extension](http://365CSI.nl/cisar) (by Andrei Markeev)

+* load the iCSR library as UserCustomAction or paste the code into the head of your CSR file

 ### ![](https://365csi.nl/icsr/ipcountlogo/index.php?1) JavaScript framework for writing **less** Client Side Rendering code